sassman/stegano.kde4/README.rst

 Stegano.kde4 a Steganographic tool for KDE4
 ===========================================

-still under development - pre beta status
+still under development - beta status

 the .NET based Windows Version can be found here_